The Student Leadership Team and Student Voice Groups

 Student leadership and voice groups include:

-Year 11: In September students apply for the roles below and these applications are supported by staff at all levels.
-Interviews are conducted with the Principal, Head of Year and Assistant Principal.
+Year 11: AT the end of Year 10 students apply for the roles below and these applications are supported by staff at all levels.
+Interviews are conducted with the Academy Leadership Team.

 - Tutor Representatives